Harvard-MIT Health Sciences and Technology Program

 Can be repeated for credit.

 Extended participation in the work of a faculty member or research group.
 Research is arranged by mutual agreement between the student and a member of the faculty of the Harvard-MIT Program in Health Sciences and Technology, and may continue over several terms.
-Registration requires submission of a written proposal to the MIT UROP Office; signed by the faculty supervisor and approved by the department.
+Registration requires submission of a written proposal to the MIT UROP Office; signed by the faculty advisor and approved by the department.
 A summary report must be submitted at the end of each term.

 HST.S16 Special Graduate Subject: Health Sciences and Technology